antmicro/bluetooth-dijkstra-pathfinder/README.md

 ### Renode
 Application is tested using very convinient Renode multinode simulation.
-To install renode, follow the guide on official [github site](https://github.com/renode/renode).
+To install Renode, follow the guide on official [github site](https://github.com/renode/renode).

 ### Python dependencies
 Few utilities are used for generator and randomizer scripts.
 Install them with following: